 I consider myself quite influenced by experiences and observations that I've made while spending time in nature, and I believe that nature includes the powerful energies of both beauty and chaos.
 While a lot of my work expresses harmony, I cannot experience beauty at it's deepest levels without acknowledging that chaos is waiting around the corner, as if the two are intertwined in a dance.
-Chaos can show up as rapid change or a powerful force or destruction.
+Chaos can show up as rapid change, a powerful force or destruction.
 In the big picture, I think this often paves the way for something new.
-I see the cycle in both the natural world and in humanity, and this awareness comes out in my work.
+I see this cycle everywhere.

-Natalie Brake is a Canadian Abstract Artist currently living on Vancouver Island, British Columbia (traditional Kwakwaka'wakw, Nuu-chah-nulth and Coast Salish territory).
+Natalie Brake is a Canadian Abstract Artist currently living on Vancouver Island, British Columbia.
 Born in Calgary, Alberta, she began her career in the arts as a flamenco dancer under the direction of internationally acclaimed performer Fiona Malena (2004-2007).
-After an injury forced her to pivot, Natalie began experimenting with oil painting in abstraction, and has since developed her technique and style while working as a professional artist.
-She has studied various methods including acrylic glazing, fluid art and drawing, and is the curator of Contempo Fluids and Visual Arts at the Northern Quarter (Victoria, BC, 2018)
+After an injury forced her to pivot, Natalie began experimenting with oil painting as an abstract expressionist, and over the following decade lived and worked as a painter in Japan, Mexico and Hawaii.
+Natalie has studied various art forms including acrylic glazing, fluid art and drawing, and is the curator of Contempo Fluids and Visual Arts at the Northern Quarter (Victoria, BC, 2018)

 More recently, Natalie began working with epoxy resin and has received a tremendous response from collectors and the public at large.
 She currently works out of her studio in Victoria, BC, with collectors throughout Canada, the United States, Mexico and the UK.